QuAC Calls For Local Artists To Submit Works For Suicide Prevention Campaign

 Feeling creative?
-In need of a creative outlet that will support an amazing community campaign?
+In need of a creative outlet that will support an amazing suicide prevention campaign for the community?

 Do you want to use creativity to encourage conversations which will reduce suicide and self-harm in our LGBTI, Sistergirl and Brotherboy communities?